 Thinking about investing in trekking poles?
 You've come to the right place.
-The following article explores everything you’ll need to make an informed trekking pole decision: Pros and cons, style and design, proper pole technique, and more.
+Get Lost explores everything you’ll need to make an informed trekking pole decision: Pros and cons, style and design, proper pole technique, and more.

 The Pros: 7 Reasons You Need Trekking Poles